-- Images: Application logo, Company logo, Product Line logo and Login page Background image.
-New in Webcenter 16.X is the "full-screen" Background image. - Colors: Different colors can be set for various elements using a color picker. - Fonts: The current font type can be changed and a base size for the font can be entered.
-Other sizes will be calculated proportionally to allow for easier customization. - Static Text: Customize messages on the login page, welcome page and contact page by uploading a valid XHTML file.
+- Images: Application logo, Company logo, Product Line logo, Login page Background image and fullscreen Background image. - Colors: Different colors can be set for various elements using a color picker. - Fonts: The current font type can be changed and a base size for the font can be entered.
+Other sizes are calculated proportionally to allow for easier customization. - Static Text: Customized messages on the login page, welcome page and contact page by uploading a valid XHTML file.